 To address these concerns, a series of design workshops were undertaken involving over 100 stakeholders from local government, health services, primary care partnerships, universities and state government departments to develop the Healthy Heart of Victoria implementation framework.

 Subsequently, in 2018 the Healthy Heart of Victoria initiative was funded $5M.

-To help showcase the significant impact that the initiative has made in the region thus far, an Impact So Far infographic has been developed.
+Discover the significant impact the initiative has made in the region so far.

-A survey conducted during May and June 2019, the Active Living Census was designed to help with planning for health and recreation services and allow a better understanding of people’s activity levels and preferences.
+The Active Living Census (May and June 2019) supports planning for health and recreation services and a better understanding of people’s activity levels and preferences.